SNC-Lavalin affair: McLellan report

+Leaks about Joyal recommendation

 On 25 March 2019, CTV News reported that there was a conflict between Wilson-Raybould and Trudeau in 2017 when Trudeau disagreed with a recommendation by Wilson-Raybould to appoint Glenn Joyal to the Supreme Court of Canada, replacing Beverley McLachlin as the Chief Justice of Canada.
-The report suggests the Prime Minister could have had reasons unrelated to the SNC-Lavalin affair for moving Wilson-Raybould out of the Justice portfolio.
+The report suggested the Prime Minister could have had reasons unrelated to the SNC-Lavalin affair for moving Wilson-Raybould out of the Justice portfolio.
 Wilson-Raybould denied there was any conflict with Trudeau over the Supreme Court recommendation.
 Trudeau and Wilson-Raybould both condemned the leaks and denied that they were the source.

 The Privacy Commissioner of Canada launched an investigation into the leak of confidential information on 4 April, after receiving a request from opposition parties.
-The investigation will include organizations covered by the Privacy Act, such as the Privy Council Office and the Department of Justice.
+The investigation was to include organizations covered by the Privacy Act, such as the Privy Council Office and the Department of Justice.
 The Privacy Act covers neither ministerial offices nor the PMO.

-Resignations
+Other resignations

 Gerald Butts resigned as the Principal Secretary to Prime Minister Trudeau on 18 February 2019.
 When resigning, he denied that Wilson-Raybould had been pressured, saying that the accusation that he had pressured Wilson-Raybould was distracting from the work of the PMO.

 Jane Philpott, the President of the Treasury Board, resigned from her post in Trudeau's cabinet on 4 March in solidarity with Wilson-Raybould.
 In her statement she said that she had "lost confidence in how the government has dealt with this matter and in how it has responded to the issues raised".
-Philpott was considered to be one of Trudeau's most trusted ministers.
+Philpott had been considered one of Trudeau's most trusted ministers.
 Philpott, then the health minister, had worked together with Wilson-Raybould on the assisted-dying legislation passed in 2016.

 Michael Wernick announced on 18 March that he would be retiring ahead of schedule from his position as the Clerk of the Privy Council and Secretary to Cabinet "due to recent events", namely the erosion of trust and being seen as partisan; which would affect the civil service as a whole and cast doubt on his position should an opposition party form the next government.
 On 18 April, Wernick retired as Privy Council clerk.